garrandall/popular-music-data/tracks/be-thankful-for-what-you-got-william-devaughn.md

 Diamond in the back, sunroof top
 Diggin the scene
-With a gangsta lean, wooh-ooh-ooh
+With a gangsta lean, wooh-ohooh

 Though you may not drive a great big Cadillac